neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Lab 3 - Moving Data/README.md

 ![](images/05-manager.png)

-In this case, we see the Company "APPLE INC" has CUSIP cusip: 037833100.
+In this case, we see the company "APPLE INC" has CUSIP 037833100.

 We can also click on the relationship, that is the line between the nodes to see detail on the transaction.